 Client – City of Wentzville, MO

-Cochran provided construction management services, as well as oversight and inspection of all construction services which include coordination, budget controls, scheduling, administration, construction inspection, value engineering, quality assurance, project records, and material testing coordination, shop drawing submittal review and approvals; RFI’s submittal review and approval.
+Cochran provided construction management services, as well as oversight and inspection of all construction services; general contractor coordination, budget controls, scheduling, administration, construction inspection, value engineering, quality assurance, creation & maintenance of project records, material testing coordination, shop drawing submittal review and approvals, and RFI’s submittal review and approval.

-In addition, Cochran designed a memorial walk-way for the Angel Moms organization.
-They wanted a peaceful experience at Heartland Park to enjoy the views of the lake and have a quiet moment.
-The project includes lookouts, memorial pavers, landscaping, waterfall with a feature sculpture, and smaller creeks with additional memorial sculptures throughout.
-The design was completed in August of 2015.
-We then assisted in the cost estimate and construction documents.
-Construction completed in 2017.
+Angel Moms Memorial – Cochran designed a memorial walk-way at Heartland Park for the Angel Moms organization.
+They wanted a peaceful experience within the park to enjoy views of the lake and have a quiet moment.
+The project included design lookouts, memorial pavers, landscaping, waterfall with a feature sculpture, and smaller creeks with additional memorial sculptures throughout.
+Upon design completion, Cochran assisted in the cost estimate and preparation of construction documents Construction completed 2017.